-Discovered in 1835 in a field near the town of Schifferstadt in Southwest Germany, the Golden Hat of Schifferstadt stands nearly a foot tall, and is made from a single sheet of gold hammered into shape, then tooled into intracate ring and dot patterns.
-It looks to have been attached to a cloth inner cap with a chinstrap to keep it in place.
-The hat’s purpose is unknown, though it was discovered buried upright on a slab of back-burnt clay, filled with a mixture of earth and ash, with three bronze axes leaning against the cone, leading some to suggest a ritual associated with a bronze age sun cult.
+Life in the Bronze Age was more fashionable than you think.
+This magnificent headwear is the oldest known golden hat, a very specific form of Prehistoric couture.
+Discovered in 1835 in a field near the town of Schifferstadt in Southwest Germany, the Golden Hat of Schifferstadt stands nearly a foot tall. and is made from a single sheet of hammered gold ringed by intricate tooling and dot patterns.
+Interior marks suggest it originally was lined by a cloth inner cap, and had a chinstrap to keep it in place.
+The hat’s purpose is unknown, though it was discovered buried upright on a slab of back-burnt clay, filled with a mixture of earth and ash, with three bronze axes leaning against the cone, suggesting ritual use.
+Bronze age sun cult perhaps?

 Reed Enger, "Golden Hat of Schifferstadt," in Obelisk Art History, Published January 22, 2019; last modified October 27, 2022, http://www.arthistoryproject.com/timeline/prehistory/bronze-age/golden-hat-of-schifferstadt/.